TritonDataCenter/manta-thoth/README.md

-generates a _hash_ unique to a core or crash dump, uploads that dump to a directory under `$MANTA_USER/stor/thoth`, loads the metadata associated with the dump into a RethinkDB-based querying database, and offers facilities to list, filter and (most importantly) debug those dumps in place.
+generates a _hash_ unique to a core or crash dump, uploads that dump to a directory under `$MANTA_USER/stor/thoth`, loads the metadata associated with the dump into a RethinkDB-based querying database, and offers facilities to list, filter and (most importantly) debug those dumps.

+If used with a Manta v1 installation, `thoth` uses Manta jobs.
+With Manta v2, jobs are not supported.
+In this case, things such as `thoth debug` run on the local machine.

 ### Dump specifications